|

 the main characters and see how they acted, how each has a part of blame to assume, and in the process, discover principles

-First, David: father, husband and king of Israel.
+for forgiveness in family relationships.
+ONE First, David: father, husband and king of Israel.
 In the early years of his reign as king

 of the united Israel committed sin of adultery with Batsheba and murder of Uriah, his army commander.